Why is this medication prescribed?

 How should this medicine be used?

 Ivacaftor comes as a tablet and as granules to take by mouth.
 It is usually taken with fatty foods twice a day, 12 hours apart.
 Take ivacaftor at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ivacaftor exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Take each dose of ivacaftor with a fatty food such as eggs, butter, peanut butter, cheese pizza, and whole-milk dairy products (such as whole milk, cheese, and yogurt).
+Take each dose of ivacaftor with a fatty food such as eggs, butter, peanut butter, cheese pizza, whole-milk dairy products (such as whole milk, cheese, and yogurt), baby formula, and breast milk.
 Talk to your doctor about other fatty foods to eat with ivacaftor.

 Ivacaftor controls cystic fibrosis but does not cure it.
 Continue to take ivacaftor even if you feel well.
 Do not stop taking ivacaftor without talking to your doctor.